Did you ever have a student not follow through with the plan you worked on with them? I know I have many times.

 Ever wonder why?
 Transition Theory may offer some insight and help guide you to the “next steps” with this person.

 Many EVENTS in people’s lives are obvious, (freshmen year for a first-generation college student or a senior year), but the IMPACT of that event on the person is the TRANSITION.
 How people deal with transition or do not deal with it, can be blocking them from making good decisions.

 Schlossberg’s Transition Theory breaks down the transition into four parts BEFORE you make an action plan. (too often we go to “solution” first).

 1. One question you want to know is “are they overwhelmed by the situation?”
-A first-generation college student coming from a family that has never had a high school graduate before, let alone a college student, can be facing many feelings and decision conflict.
-If I discover they really are overwhelmed with some life transitions, I might guide me what to do next or what I can expect.
+A first-generation college student coming from a family that has never had a high school graduate before, let alone a college student, can be facing many feelings and decision conflicts.
+If I discover they really are overwhelmed with some life transitions, it might guide me on what to do next or what I can expect.

 3. What kind of support do they have?
 If they live on campus and have roommates, do they have a place they can work in the room? if not, where can they go?
 Do their roommates support study time or destroy it?
 If they live at home (with either parents or wife/children), do they have support to juggle school and home?
 Are they willing to ask for help if they need it?

 4. Finally, I want to know if they actually know HOW to make good decisions?
 How to develop and follow through on an action plan?

 In some extreme cases, I may need to make a referral.